Top 27 Dog-Friendly Beaches in Washington State

 2. Fort Ebey State Park – Coupeville, WA

 Fort Ebey State Park is known for its beaches, trails, and mountain views.
 Leash dogs can play here with their owners.
 They can hike the trails, explore the beaches, or stroll along the bluffs.
-There are shaded picnic tables available for use.
+Shaded picnic tables are available for use.

 This state park is a historical site.
 It is great for adventurous and curious history enthusiasts.
 The park has a gun placement site and underground battery rooms that visitors can explore.
 The trails here offer majestic views of the seashore and Olympic mountains.